Keanutjardim/IBM_DATA_SCIENCE_Capstone_KT_Jardim/README.md

-# This is the Github Repository for my IBM Capstone PRoject
+# This is the Github Repository for my IBM Capstone Project

-##markdown File in repository
+##All jupiter notebooks used to completethe project are contained within